ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 - The scores now!
-  Let's start with a 7K score : Onta_Bekasi only lost 0,02 accuracy on the surprisingly difficult *"My Man"*!
+  Let's start with a 7K score : [Onta_Bekasi](https://osu.ppy.sh/users/8677684) only lost 0,02 accuracy on the surprisingly difficult *"My Man"*!
 A flawless performance!

   [➥ Find the article here!](#the-mania-k-pop-community-is-going-to-be-absolutely-ecstatic-at-this-next-showcase)

 - Now, an amazing 4K score!
 If you thought *My Man* had LNs, wait 'till you watch just over 7 minutes of almost non-stop LN action along with being bridled by intense single-note action and
-BPM changes throughout the map.
-[GS] Myuka has done a rampage on the Camellia’s - MI11I0N PP]!
+BPM changes throughout the map. [[GS] Myuka](https://osu.ppy.sh/users/10072733) has done a rampage on the Camellia’s - MI11I0N PP!

   [➥ Find the article here!](#wow-just-completely-shocked-at-this-performance-by-gsmyuka-on-camellias---mi11i0n-pp)